 With the downfall of the tobacco industry, the agriculture sector has been searching for alternative crops.
 Virginia's industrial hemp industry received a boost in 2020 with the announcement of its first large scale processing plant in Halifax County.
 Secretary of Agriculture and Forestry Bettina Ring said, "There has been tremendous growth in Virginia's industrial hemp industry, creating new opportunities for rural communities to thrive."
 This project was a collaborative effort of private business, local and state government, and grant agencies.

-Hemp flower grown in the Brunswick County.
+Brunswick County.

 Downtown Vibrancy